Avian influenza – essential information

 Information on the rules in Wales can be found at: General licence to arrange a fair, market, show, exhibition or other gathering involving the collecting together of captive birds in Wales | GOV.WALES

-Currently, the risk of introduction and spread of avian influenza (H5N1) during bird gatherings in Great Britain is assessed as:
+Currently, the risk of introduction and spread of avian influenza (H5N1) during bird gatherings in Great Britain is assessed as low for all species including anseriformes (ducks and geese).

-• APHA are notified of the gathering at least seven days before the event takes place
+• APHA is notified of the gathering at least seven days before the event takes place.

 Find out more on the rules about bird gatherings in England: Guidance: Hold a bird gathering | GOV.UK